Spatial-Language Attention Policies for Efficient Robot Learning: Related Work

+\textbf{Manipulation of Unknown Objects.} Manipulation of unknown objects includes segmentation~\cite{xie2021unseen,xiang2021learning}, grasping~\cite{murali20206,sundermeyer2021contact}, placement~\cite{paxton2022predicting}, and multi-object rearrangement either from a goal image~\cite{qureshi2021nerp,goyal2022ifor} or from language instructions~\cite{liu2022structformer,liu2022structdiffusion}.
+These approaches rely, generally, on first segmenting relevant objects out, and then predicting how to grasp them and where to move them using separate purpose-built models, including for complex task and motion planning~\cite{curtis2022long}.

-\textbf{Language and robotics.} Language is a natural and powerful way to specify goals for multi-task robot systems.
-Say-Can~\cite{ahn2022can} shows a large-language model that combines sequential low-level skills, many of which are themselves language-conditioned policies.
-We see our method as a way of quickly creating these low-level skills.
-RT-1~\cite{brohan2022rt} learns language-conditioned skills, but does not handle clutter or complex scenes.
+\textbf{Language and Robotics.} Language is a natural and powerful way to specify goals for multi-task robot systems.
+Several recent works~\cite{ahn2022can,brohan2022rt,lin2023text2motion} use a large-language model for task planning to combine sequential low-level skills and assume to learn the low-level skills with IL or RL.
+To realistically handle language task diversity, we need to learn these skills quickly. \slap{} is more sample-efficient than prior IL or RL approaches.
 In PaLM-E~\cite{driess2023palm}, textual and multi-modal tokens are interleaved as inputs to the Transformer for handling language and multimodal data to generate high-level plans for robotics tasks.
 Our approach is a spatial extension of this strategy.

 \textbf{Language for Low-Level Skills.} A number of works have shown how to learn low-level language-conditioned skills, e.g.~\cite{shridhar2022cliport,shridhar2022perceiver,brohan2022rt,mees2022grounding}.
-Of note is work by Mees et al.~\cite{mees2022grounding}, which, like our work, predicts 6DoF end effector goal positions end-to-end, and chains them together with large language models.
-It works by predicting a 2D affordance heatmap and depth from RGB; while we don't predict depth, we specifically look at robustness and generalization in our work, and theirs is trained from play data in mostly-fixed scenes.
+Like our work, Mees et al.~\cite{mees2022grounding} predicts 6DoF end effector goal positions end-to-end and sequences them with large language models.
+They predict a 2D affordance heatmap and depth from RGB; We do not predict depth, but specifically look at robustness and generalization, where theirs is trained from play data in mostly-fixed scenes.
 Shridhar et al.~\cite{shridhar2022perceiver} predict a 3D voxelized grid and show strong real-word performance with relatively few examples, but don't look at out-of-domain generalization and are limited to a coarse voxelization of the world.